Applications for the Blaze credit card are being mailed to people with histories of charge-offs and bankruptcies, but

 That means just the price of the annual fee alone might be over 20% of your card’s limit.
 Seems a bit excessive, right?
 In fact it gets very close to the 25% limit that was imposed by the Credit CARD Act of 2009 to curb abusive subprime lender practices.
 Funny how that works.
 It’s no accident the lender knows how far they can push the envelope.

 However, it’s not as bad as the First Premier cards which charge a $100 annual fee and $95 processing fee for a measly $400 credit limit.
 Regardless, paying $75 for a $350 limit is still a waste of money.

 Don’t apply unless you get this version…

-The aforementioned sounds like it’s the most common version being sent to people, at least based on the Blaze MasterCard reviews I’ve read.
+The aforementioned sounds like it’s the most common version being sent to people, at least based on the Blaze MasterCard reviews that are out on the web.
 However some people do end up receiving a better offer:

 - Annual Fee: $0

 - Interest Rate: 15.6%

-If you received an invitation for that version, it’s actually a decent deal for people with low credit scores.
+If you received an invitation for that version, it’s a better deal for people with low credit scores than most.

-But unfortunately I haven’t heard of anyone receiving this version of the Blaze credit card lately.
-Their website still has the T&C’s for it online, but my guess is that they probably just have it up for old accounts who were grandfathered in with those better terms.
+But unfortunately not many people receive this offer.
+Their website still has the T&C’s for it online but that is probably just have it up for old accounts who were grandfathered in with those better terms.

-Some even receive worse terms than the first version.
-I know that a few years ago that Blaze was mailing out offers with $95 “issuance fee” and a $25 fee for the first time you increase your credit limit.
+Some even receive worse terms than the first version, as a few years ago Blaze was mailing out offers with $95 “issuance fee” and a $25 fee for the first time you increase your credit limit.